The library's main mission is to support the educational and research goals of WTAMU students and faculty. That broad goal requires that we:

 Student workers are critical to library operations.
 The library is open 86 hours a week during fall and spring semesters.
 Student workers allow us to have all of our service desks staffed all the hours the library is open.
-A librarian is on duty at the Reference Desk whenever the library is open.
+A librarian is on duty at the Research & Access Desk whenever the library is open.
 Student workers also help with the routine jobs like shelving and checking material in and out.

 Mission & Goals

 The Cornette Library supports the mission of West Texas A&M University by connecting people with information and resources through positive and successful library experiences.

 - Interacting with the WTAMU community (students, faculty, staff and alumni), library donors, and other library users

 - Record the history of West Texas A&M University

 - Record the history and examine the natural characteristics, culture, and industry of the Texas Panhandle